Smart speakers have huge potential for hotel rooms, but are they compatible with the industry, and how can they be successfully integrated?

 How compatible are smart speakers with the hotel industry?

 The idea of having your own personal digital concierge – who won’t judge you for any of the questions you ask or requests you make – seems like an ideal solution.
 Yet, there are still some hurdles that need to be cleared before these innovative designs can be rolled out in hotel rooms around the world.
 The main issue with smart speakers and integrating them into hotel rooms is privacy.

 Smart speakers work by reacting to an activation word, and even if the platform is not constantly activated or recording, the idea of having an active microphone in a hotel room just doesn’t sit well with some guests.

-There are three major problems that need to be resolved before these platforms can be widely used in hotel rooms across the EU.
+There are three major problems that need to be resolved before we start seeing Alexa for hospitality used in hotel rooms across the EU.

-Problem 1: The devices are not yet optimized for the hotel room
+Problem 1: Smart speakers are not yet optimized for the hotel room

-Under the EU directive, users have much more control over how their information is used and stored, meaning that companies which don’t meet the EU’s regulations for storing all information collected in the EU are breaking the regulations and therefore risking a fine up to €20 million!
+Under the EU's GDPR directive, users have much more control over how their information is used and stored, meaning that companies that don’t meet the EU’s regulations for storing all information collected within the EU are breaking the regulations and therefore risking a fine of up to €20 million!

 Andreas Thurmann, data protection officer at SuitePad, explains this further:

 “From a data protection point of view, the guest must agree as a user but the ability to appropriately consent is missing.
 The strict legislation that’s there to protect the customer doesn’t consider turning off the microphone as adequate proof of consent, so it’s up to the hotelier to ensure that every guest has signed and processed the relevant legal documentation before they can enter a hotel room that contains a smart speaker.”